-In our video below you can hear from Denisha, our Project Lead on the work the project has done to date and what the project means to her.
+In our video below you can hear from Denisha, our Project Lead, on the work the Project has done to date and what the Project means to her.

 Scope of the Project

-The National Childhood Bereavement Coordinator Project has a remit to cover all of Scotland to actively seek views from those with both a professional interest in and personal experience of childhood bereavement to establish a vision of future support for child bereavement services.
+The National Childhood Bereavement Coordinator Project has a remit to cover all of Scotland to actively seek views from those with a professional interest in and personal experience of childhood bereavement to establish a vision of future support for child bereavement services.
 The work of the Project spans a number of policy areas including children and families, people with care experience, youth justice, health and education.

-We are also continuously engaging people with lived experience of childhood bereavement, and their caregivers, to enable them to meaningfully share their views through producing a Timeline of Support.
-This will seek to identify the disparities between what support young people receive when they are bereaved and what support they feel would have been beneficial to them at three stages:
+We are working to produce a ‘Timeline of Support’ shaped entirely by those who are experts by experience to identify the disparities between what support young people received when they were bereaved and what support they feel would have been beneficial to them at three stages.

-If you would like to know more about the project and how you can be involved, please contact:
+If you would like to know more about the Project and how you can be involved, please contact: